 Every week, you have a good idea of what you’ll eat.
 Maybe you’ll enjoy a cup of coffee alongside a bagel for breakfast or have sandwiches every day for lunch.
-Whatever you prefer, you’ll eventually make your way back to the grocery store for another round of standing in line at the till.
+Perhaps you’re a baking queen and think nothing of knocking up a Red Velvet Cheesecake or some choux buns as a home-made treat.
+You’ll even buy chocolate moulds for Christmas and Mother’s Day gifts.
+Whatever you do, though, you’ll eventually find yourself back at the grocery store for another round of standing in line at the till.

 Do you nervously watch your total rise with each scanned box of pasta and container of ice cream?
 It’s all too easy to overspend on junk food, but eating healthy may seem like the more expensive option.
 With the right tips, you could start eating better and saving money the next time you grab your shopping cart.